kohkimakimoto/altax/README.md

 # Altax

 This software is unstable release.
-You must not use it.
+It maybe have some bugs.

 Altax is a simple deployment tool running SSH in parallel written in PHP.